Happier Docs

 Development profile (recommended for contributors):

-hstack setup --profile=dev
+hstack setup-from-source --profile=dev

 Self-host profile (stable / production-ish):